RVetas/CardContainer/README.md

 ## Overview

-CardContainer is simple Tinder-like card cosntainer with `UITableView`-like API.
+CardContainer is a simple Tinder-like card cosntainer with `UITableView`-like API.

 |                  Vertical swiping                  |                   HorizontalSwiping                   |
 | :------------------------------------------------: | :---------------------------------------------------: |